noawe-boi/NoahsObsidianSync/Physics/Year 12/Assignments/IA3/Physics IA3 2025 Draft 2.md

 [[Radioactive Waste Management - World Nuclear Association.pdf]]

 Due to the density of the water and the inverse square law, the spent fuel is able to decay and release heat without causing harm before being sealed in a steel and concrete containment vessel.
-Overall this produced 110 $g$ of $CO_2$ (equivalent)/$kWh$.
+Overall this produces 110 $g$ of $CO_2$ (equivalent)/$kWh$.

 ### Discussion
 #### Quality of evidence